Brain health, community support and public engagement

 Maintaining brain health is one of the greatest challenges of the 21st century, as few other issues will have a similar level of effect on human longevity.

-Widening the diversity of patients and members of the public in community engagement and involvement in brain health research is both a national and local priority but is historically difficult to achieve and maintain.
+Widening the diversity of public engagement and involvement in brain health research is both a national and local priority but is historically difficult to achieve and maintain.
 We work collaboratively with brain health researchers, academics, advocates and policy makers in the UK and internationally on projects related to brain health.

 Current and recent funded research and evaluation: